MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files-troubleshoot-smb-authentication.md

 ### Error: "The directory service was unable to allocate a relative identifier"

-This error might occur if a domain controller that holds the RID Master FSMO role is unavailable or was removed from the domain and restored from backup.
+This error might occur if a domain controller that holds the Relative ID (RID) Master Flexible Single Master Operation (FSMO) role is unavailable or was removed from the domain and restored from backup.
 Confirm that all domain controllers are running and available.

 ### Error: "Cannot bind positional parameters because no names were given"